urbit/docs/arvo/eyre/examples.md

 General documentation of the `task`s and methods described here are available in the [External API Reference](@/docs/arvo/eyre/external-api-ref.md) document and the [Internal API Reference](@/docs/arvo/eyre/tasks.md) document.

-# Using The Channel System
+# Authenticating

-Here we'll look at a practical example of Eyre's channel system.
-You can refer to the [Channels](@/docs/arvo/eyre/external-api-ref.md#channels) section of the [External API Reference](@/docs/arvo/eyre/external-api-ref.md) document for relevant details.
+In most cases we must obtain a valid session cookie by [authenticating](@/docs/arvo/eyre/external-api-ref.md#authentication) with our web login code (which can be obtained by running `+code` in the dojo) before we can use Eyre's interfaces (such as the channel system or scry interface).

-The first thing we need to do is obtain a session cookie by [authenticating](@/docs/arvo/eyre/external-api-ref.md#authentication) with our web login code, which you can get by running `+code` in the dojo.
-In our case we'll just use the default code for a fakezod.
+Here we'll try authenticating with the default fakezod code.

 Using `curl` in the unix terminal, we'll make an HTTP POST request with `"password=<code>"` in the body: